navelpluisje/figma-complex-export/howto.md

 ![Select pages](/assets/plugin-page-selected.png)

 Once the pages are selected click teh `Prepare the selection` button.
 This will prepare all the data for the actual export.
-You will now see a list of all teh folders to export on the left side.
+You will now see a list of all the folders to export on the left side.
 You can click on the folder name to see the list of images for that folder:

 ![Select pages](/assets/plugin-download-list.png)